Darvand/cookiecutter-personal/{{ cookiecutter.project_slug }}/README.md

 activate {{ cookiecutter.project_slug }}
 ```

-To move beyond notebook prototyping, all reusable code should go into the {{ cookiecutter.project_module_name }}/ folder package.
-To use that package inside your project, install the project's module in editable mode, so you can edit files in the {{ cookiecutter.project_module_name }} folder and use the modules inside your notebooks :
+To move beyond notebook prototyping, all reusable code should go into the `modules/` folder package.
+To use that package inside your project, install the project's module in editable mode, so you can edit files in the `modules` folder and use the modules inside your notebooks :

 ```bash
 pip install --editable .